Auto Insurance Savings Guide for Service Members and Veterans

 Affinity discounts

 Affinity discounts are discounts provided to organizations, associations, or other organized groups, including military branches.
 Many auto insurance providers partner with major employers to offer their employees discounts.
-In Some cases, these discounts can go up to 25%.
+In some cases, these discounts can go up to 25%.

 If your insurance provider doesn’t offer a military discount, you may be able to obtain a discount if you’re part of various organizations, clubs, or groups, including: